 - Communicating how cybersecurity will be verified and validated

 - Using assessments to verify cybersecurity requirements are met

 In 2017, the information technology governance organization ISACA launched an audit program that aligns the NIST Cybersecurity Framework with COBIT 5.
 It outlines a specific approach including guidance to give managers insight into the effectiveness of an organization’s plans to detect and identify cyber threats and protect against them by remediating on high-risk areas.

 Supply Chain Risk Management Additions to Framework Core and Tiers

 Version 1.1 added a supply chain risk management category to the Framework Core.
 One of the main parts of the Framework, the Framework Core is a set of cybersecurity activities, outcomes, and references that are common across sectors and critical infrastructure.
 The Framework Core focuses on using business drivers to guide cybersecurity activities and views cybersecurity risk as part of a risk management process.
 Further, the Framework Core shows activities designed to achieve certain cybersecurity results and includes examples.

 Additional risk-management criteria were added to the Framework Implementation Tiers.
 The Tiers provide a means for organizations to view and understand the characteristics of their approach to managing cybersecurity risk, which will help them prioritize and achieve their cybersecurity objectives.

-Further details of NIST’s Supply Chain Risk Management framework can be found in NIST’s SP 800-161 Supply Chain Risk Management Practices for Federal Information Systems and Organizations.
-In addition to NIST 800-161, there are regulations for suppliers - for example, DFARS 252.204-7012 / NIST SP 800-171 for the Department of Defense supply chain - that use key NIST controls to help suppliers prove adequate security.
+Further details of NIST’s Supply Chain Risk Management framework can be found in NIST’s Special Publication 800-161 Supply Chain Risk Management Practices for Federal Information Systems and Organizations.
+In addition to NIST 800-161, there are regulations for suppliers - for example, DFARS 252.204-7012 / NIST SP 800-171 for the Department of Defense supply chain - that use key NIST security control families to help suppliers prove adequate security.